Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 “So far, policy has been to subsidise demand and leaving it again to the RBA as the last resort.”

-Rises in government expenditure were attributed to health programs through Medicare and the Pharmaceutical Benefits Scheme, and energy bill relief payments by some state governments.
+Rises in government expenditure were attributed to public sector hiring, defence expenditure, health programs through Medicare and the Pharmaceutical Benefits Scheme, and energy bill relief payments by some state governments.

 What Is RBA's Historical Monetary Policy?